Karbovanets/papers/POWCS.md

 The benefit of this approach is the ability of a so-called 'cold stake', i.e. using the 'reserve proofs', generated on air-gapped, secure 'cold wallet'.

 The downside is the blockchain bloat because of the size of the `reserve proofs` included, which can be significantly large.
-Therefore, it is possible to impose a limit of the maximum `reserve proof` size, i.e. the requirement of the wallet outputs optimization in order to consolidate them into a fewer outputs of larger amount(s).
+This can be addressed by imposing a limit of the maximum `reserve proof` size, i.e. the requirement of the wallet outputs optimization in order to consolidate them into a fewer outputs of larger amount(s).

 ## Reference implementation